-Written by Kentaro Wako I am studying two subjects about malaria, in which pathogens are transmitted by mosquitoes.
+Written by Kentaro Wako

+I am studying two subjects about malaria, in which pathogens are transmitted by mosquitoes.
 I'm approaching the disease from both the pathogen side and the mosquito side.
 In one subject, I've been investigating whether mosquitoes in Ghana have a resistance against major insecticides.
 What I want to see is a mutation of a gene, which gives mosquitoes such resistance.
-So, recently I've been doing PCR, in which I amplify specific genes and detect them.
-In these PCR experiments, I can judge the presence of resistance from the location of gene bands.
+So, recently I've been doing PCR, in which I amplithese PCR experiments, I can judge the presence of resistance from the location of gene bands.
 First, I analyzed mosquitoes that were raised at the Noguchi Institute.
 I found that they have no resistance.
 Next, I'll analyze field-captured samples.
 I wonder if pesticide resistance is spreading in mosquitoes in Ghana.
 I'm interested in the results.

 What we do in Ghana is not only research.
 Of course we enjoy the local food, sightseeing, and exchanges with locals and visitors.
-We went to a park with members of the Parasitology Laboratory, had barbecue, played football, and danced.
+We went to a park with members of the Parasitology Lab-

+Pictures of mosquito genes amplified by PCR.
+One band locates between 100bp and 200bp, and the other locates in about 300bp.
+This reading means that this mosquito has no resistance. oratory, had barbecue, played football, and danced.
 Ghanaian people are very cheerful, and they speak to us with enthusiasm and good cheer.
 Thanks to them, my listening comprehension seems to be improving.
 Written by Haruka Matsuo We came to Ghana two months ago and are studying trypanosome.
 Trypanosome is a protozoan that is carried by tsetse flies.
 I am taking a part of the project that clarifies which genes are involved in the movement of the protozoan.
 This is the first time for me to do research, although the staff members at TMDU taught me basic knowledge of biology and the way to use some experimental materials.
 That practice time in TMDU was necessary and much appreciated not only because there are few doctors who can teach me in Ghana, but also because I could realize that studying in Japan is very comfortable.
 Studying here seems hard.
 For example, power failures are all too common.
 When the power goes out, all the machines, including lights, PCR machines, electrophoresis machines, and refrigerators stop.
 The water supply also some-